I am obsessed with Sussex Christmas Family Events so I put together a list of the ones around.

 Goddenwick Farm/Sussex Trees nr Lindfield – a lovely Christmas tree farm that goes all out at Christmas!
 There’s a trail through the woods, Santa’s grotto (book ahead), real reindeer, plus Christmas tree (cut already or cut your own), red routemaster bus, and a new play barn (£5 cost) with large hay bale fort, slide, ball pit and mini ride on tractors.

-Burning the Clocks – Same Sky Events – Saturday 21st December (always the same date every year, Winter Solstice)
+Burning the Clocks – Same Sky Events – Saturday 21st December (always the same date every year, Winter Solstice) *Taking the year off in 2025 sadly*

 A beautiful lantern parade with music and dancing through the streets of Brighton, starting at Jubilee Library around 6/6:30pm and heading through the streets and ending on Madeira Drive for a fireworks display approx 8pm. it is FREE to watch but you can buy a lantern pack for £40 which includes 2 lantern kits to make yourself and 4 wristbands that get you onto Madeira Drive to watch the fireworks from a less busy place.